Malta–Slovakia relations

-Malta–Slovakia relations are foreign relations between Malta and the Slovakia.
+Malta–Slovakia relations are the bilateral relations between Malta and Slovakia.
 Malta is represented in Slovakia through a non resident ambassador based in Valletta (in the Foreign Ministry).
 Slovakia is represented in Malta through its embassy in Rome (Italy) and an honorary consulate in Valletta.
 Both countries are full members of the European Union, Council of Europe, Organization for Security and Co-operation in Europe and both are fully within the Eurozone.

 History

+Malta and Slovakia established diplomatic relations in 1992, after the breakup of Czechoslovakia.

 Malta backed the Slovak Republic to join the eurozone.
 In 2000, Maltese Prime Minister Edward Fenech Adami also told Slovak President Rudolf Schuster in Bratislava that Malta supported Slovakia in its efforts to join NATO and the European Union.
 Since both countries' entries to the European Union, officials have also made efforts to strengthen relations based on tourism.

 Bilateral agreements

 As of 2008, Slovakia and Malta had six bilateral agreements spelling out cooperation in the avoidance of double taxation, air services, health care, combating crime, visa abolition, and investment.

 In September 2009, Malta and Slovakia signed a memorandum of understanding setting the framework within which authorities from the two countries will identify, screen and facilitate the process of adoption of Slovak children by couples in Malta.